soraxas/firmware/README.md

     $switchLayer fn

 Runtime macro recorder example.
-In this setup, shift+key will start recording (denoted by the "adaptive mode" led indicator), another shit+key will stop recording.
+In this setup, shift+key will start recording (indicated by the "adaptive mode" led), another shit+key will stop recording.
 Hiting sole key will then replay the macro (e.g., simple repetitive text edit).

     $ifShift recordMacro A
     $ifNotShift playMacro A